This article takes you through the process of running an analysis in MindBridge, from initial system setup to completing the analysis.

 - Fill in the details regarding your engagement from a planning perspective

-The process of creating an analysis involves the following key steps:
+The analysis process involves the following key steps:

-- Account Code: this Account Code should line up to the Account Code in your Custom Account Grouping
+- Account code: this Account Code should line up to the Account Code in your account grouping

 - Account ID